 Source of Power: Mechanical and Hydraulic Press

-The two main sources of power for applying the force to slide of press are Mechanical Press and Hydraulic Press.
+The two main sources of power for applying the force to slide of the press are Mechanical Press and Hydraulic Press.

 Mechanical Press Vs Hydraulic Press

 In Mechanical Presses, the linear movement of RAM is obtained by a heavy fly-wheel.
-The heavy flywheel continuously absorbs the energy from an electric motor and delivers it to ram and hence to the workpiece steadily.
+The heavy flywheel continuously absorbs the energy from an electric motor and delivers it to the ram and hence to the workpiece steadily.
 Mechanical presses have the following advantages over hydraulic presses:

 - Lower Maintenance Cost

 - Lower Capital cost